 Banks are regulated entities and they can’t behave inhuman like the local moneylenders who tries collect dues in one way or another.
 Behaving inhuman by the bank is a criminal offence.
 The banks need to follow all the rules and regulation which is made by Reserve Bank of India in order to do the recovery too.
 Banks have no right to harass and humiliate any defaulter.

-Hence, paying your EMIs timely is the only option to avoid such situation.
+Hence, paying your EMIs timely is the only option to avoid such a situation.
 Don’t go for any loan which you can’t afford.
 If in case you are unable to pay the EMIs first talk to your lender and then take any decision.